carnage-sh/cloud-for-fun/blog/nlb-security/README.md

 both with the alias and the IP for the NLB.
 If you change the value in `personal_ip` for some one that is not your and apply the change, you should not be able to get the access anymore.

+## Other tests

+You can add a variable named `private` to `false` in the `variables.auto.tfvars` and apply the stack again.
+If that is the case, you will remove the private part of the stack, inlcuding the NLB and keep a simple stack with a VPC, a public subnet and a m5.large instance.